grimmer0125/maolife/README.md

 1. Follow https://developers.facebook.com/docs/android/getting-started
 2. Need *a development key hash for the development environment of each person who works on your app.* (cover in 1.)
 3. Enable single sign https://developers.facebook.com/docs/facebook-login/android/#expresslogin

+### Tips on Android

+You need to launch your Android emulator (Android Virtual Device) first, then `npm run android` to install and run.
+The default React Native command will not launch Android emulator automatically.

+You can use the following ways to launch emulators
+1. Android Studio
+2. In terminal, type `emulator @YOUR_VIRTUAL_DEIVCE` & or change the VIRTUAL_DEIVCE name in `npm script (qemu)`` then you can type `npm run qemu` in start your emuator..